Raghavvram/notes/Virtualization/KVM.md

-Absolutely, let's dive deeper into KVM (Kernel-based Virtual Machine) and how it works!

 ### What is KVM?
 KVM (Kernel-based Virtual Machine) is a virtualization technology built into the Linux kernel.
 It allows you to turn your Linux machine into a hypervisor, a piece of software that lets you run multiple virtual machines (VMs) simultaneously on a single physical machine.